Omaha Public Library: The Durham Museum

 In January 2021, the Durham Museum announced a partnership with the Omaha Public Library.
-Free museum admission passes, 1 per branch location, would be made available to library members for checkout year-round.
+Free museum admission passes, one per branch location, would be made available to library members for checkout year-round.
 The passes are good for one-time admission of two adults and dependent children or grandchildren from their household.
-After the pass is used the library member simply has to return it to any OPL branch location so it can be checked out by another library member.

 Heartland B-cycle

 The Omaha Public Library has a partnership with Heartland B-cycle.
 B-cycle provides passes for library members to rent bicycles for free through their bike sharing terminals.
 B-cycle passes are good for five days and allow OPL members who are 18 and up to check out a bike free of charge.
 Each OPL branch has four passes available for checkout.

 Website and services

 AskOPL

-If one has a question that one needs help answering the Omaha Public Library offers research and reference help through the ASKOPL service.
+Omaha Public Library offers research and reference help through the ASKOPL service.
 Users can call, email, text, or use online chat to get help from an OPL librarian to answer their question.